mbmccormick/mbmccormick.github.io/_posts/2014-06-14-install-crashplan-on-western-digital-my-cloud.md

 published: true
 ---

+*UPDATE:* The WD My Cloud device firmware versions 04.00.00 and later use a modified version of Debian Linux which uses 64K sized memory pages.
+In order to build Debian packages for use on a 64K page-size device, an "qemu-emulated native" build system is used, which contains the binutils package modified for 64K page-size alignment.
+As a result, the latest firmware has broken this guide.
+I am working on a fix, but in the mean time it is best to not upgrade your WD My Cloud device firmware.

 Lately, I've been messing around with my new [Western Digital My Cloud](http://www.wdc.com/en/products/products.aspx?id=1140) network attached storage device to setup a seamless backups of my PCs and photos.
 I recently wrote about how to install the Hamachi VPN software on the device to enable secure, remote access.
 Today, I will discuss how to create continuous off-site backups of WD My Cloud using [CrashPlan](http://www.code42.com/crashplan/).

 CrashPlan is a fantastic backup service and offers easy [off-site backups](http://www.code42.com/crashplan/features/backup-destinations/) for a very affordable price.
 If I ever need to restore my data, I can do so from their website or they'll [ship me a replacement hard drive](http://support.code42.com/CrashPlan/Latest/Restoring/Restore-To-Door_Overview) with all of my data on it.
 What's more is that they offer a cross-platform solution, available for Windows, Max, and Linux.
 I wanted to set this up on my WD My Cloud to backup our shared data and PC backups in the event of a hard drive failure.
 First, let's enable SSH on the device: